 - Courses will be reviewed independently by two reviewers.

-Faculty Peer Review Corps
+Faculty Peer Reviewer Corps

-The Faculty Peer Review Corps consists of faculty members with extensive experience in online teaching, learning, and course design who have been trained to review and assess online course designs to ensure that they meet the UM System-wide quality standards, particularly focusing on the 5 Pillars of Effective Course Design.
+The Faculty Peer Reviewer Corps consists of faculty members with extensive experience in online teaching, learning, and course design who have been trained to review and assess online course designs to ensure that they meet the UM System-wide quality standards, particularly focusing on the 5 Pillars of Effective Course Design.

-- Quality course review of online courses occurs on a regular cycle to ensure that online courses meet the University of Missouri System’s quality standards and to ensure continuous improvement.
+- Quality course review of online courses occurs on a 5 year cycle to ensure that online courses meet the University of Missouri System’s quality standards and to ensure continuous improvement.
 The course will be reviewed by University of Missouri faculty members who are not involved in the development and teaching of the course, but who are trained to evaluate courses using the System’s quality standards.

-- Additional compensation for faculty members who serve in the Faculty Peer Review Corps for performing quality course reviews is $100 per student credit hour for each course reviewed.
+- Additional compensation for faculty members who serve in the Faculty Peer Reviewer Corps for performing quality course reviews is $100 per student credit hour for each course reviewed.
 The additional compensation is outside of the teaching load; therefore, performing the reviews may not also count towards service activities.